-During the year, the demand for blood and blood components was approximately 10% below pre COVID-19 levels.
+During the year, the demand for blood and blood components has returned to similar levels experienced before the pandemic.

-Tables 1 and 2 show the donation activity for 2020/21 compared to 2019/20.
-There was a marked decrease in issues of red cells and all other components over the year.
-This has been a direct consequence of the COVID-19 pandemic with all hospital Trusts reducing elective surgical activity during the year.
+Tables 1 and 2 show the donation activity for 2021/22 compared to 2020/21.
+There was a marked increase in issues of red cells and platelets over the year which reflects an increase in both urgent and elective hospital activity.

-Whilst blood donations broadly matched issues, it was necessary to augment the supply of O Negative blood, blood with particular, complex antigen combinations and platelets from NHS Blood and Transplant (NHSBT) in England.
-The main reason for augmenting stock during 2020/21 was COVID-19 related due to a decrease in blood donation numbers and the unavailability of staff who were self-isolating.
+Whilst blood donations broadly matched issues, it was necessary to augment the supply of O Negative blood, blood with particular complex antigen combinations and platelets from NHS Blood and Transplant (NHSBT) in England.
+At just over 1% of total issues, this was significantly less than the 2.7% of issues in 2020/21.
+The main reason for augmenting stock during 2020/21 was COVID-19 related resulting in a decrease in blood donations due to the unavailability of donors and staff who were self-isolating.